Employment-Based Immigration

 • Employment creation

-Note that each sub-category is the subject of substantial law and specific requirements.
+Each sub-category is the subject of substantial law and specific requirements.

 This is general information and does not constitute legal advice; each case must be analyzed independently.
 Nothing here creates an attorney/client relationship; each potential client must set up an appointment for proper analysis, and written agreement if after a full analysis we both agree in writing that we accept to represent the case and you also agree that you want us to represent your case as detailed specifically in the written contract.